U.S. flag

 It should be noted that while HC and prednisolone are active GCs, cortisone acetate and prednisone require activation via hepatic 11β-hydroxysteroid dehydrogenase type 1 to become biologically active.

-Another novel aspect on the management of the chronic AI is the development in glucocorticoid formulation.
-A dual-release HC preparation that can be administered once daily upon awakening, Plenadren® (developed by Duocort, Viropharma, Shire Pharmaceuticals), which was approved for treatment of AI in adults since 2011.
+Another novel aspect in the management of chronic AI is the development of glucocorticoid formulations.
+A dual-release HC preparation that can be administered once daily upon awakening, Plenadren® (developed by Duocort, Viropharma, Shire Pharmaceuticals), was approved for treatment of AI in adults since 2011.
 Moreover, another delayed- and sustained-release preparation of HC, Chronocort®, given twice daily before bedtime and in the morning, is currently undergoing the approval process for treatment of CAH patients (Table 9).
-Advances in understanding of the normal cortisol circadian rhythm in the setting of endogenous clock genes, as well as its importance in controlling innate immunity, metabolism, and stress may imply that some of these GCs replacement formulas will be superior over the traditional ones in the future.
+Advances in understanding of the normal cortisol circadian rhythm in the setting of endogenous clock genes, as well as its importance in controlling innate immunity, metabolism, and stress may imply that some of these GCs replacement formulas will be superior over the traditional ones in the future.The superiority of hormone therapies that mimic physiology is also supported by evidence form the PULSES trial (16).

 Table 10.

-Glucocorticoid Replacement Schemes During Illness
+Glucocorticoid Replacement Schemes during Illness

 Examples of commonly used schemes